DES-Lab/Q-learning-under-Partial-Observability/README.md

 ## Run experiments
 To run each experiment, simply call call the appropriate python script with experiment name.
 Experiment names found in paper are `oficeWorld`, `confusingOfficeWorld`, `gravity`, `thinMaze`.
+Due to stochasicity inherent in the environment and in reinforcement learning, run each experiments multiple times to obtain a better picture and more optimal results.

 ```
 python partially_observable_q_learning.py <exp_name>